b7s9/creativity-jam-neat-starter/src/posts/correspondence-02.md

   - post
   - wranjer
 ---
 Dear Rhodon,

 You are a coward and a scheister.
 I will step on your neck with a smile when this is all done and you will still thank me for showing you kindness.
-Funny of you to accuse me incompetence when you wouldn’t know a competent action if it introduced itself to you.
+Funny of you to accuse me of incompetence when you wouldn’t know a competent action if it introduced itself to you.
 You and your accusations will not know pain like what I will deliver onto you.

 Good Luck,